Low (Cracker song): Cover versions

-In 2017, Lydia Lunch and Cypress Grove covered the song on their album Under the Covers.
+In 2017, Lydia Lunch and Cypress Grove covered "Low" on their album Under the Covers.

 In popular culture

-The song was featured in the film The Perks of Being a Wallflower and its accompanying soundtrack.
+"Low" was featured in the film The Perks of Being a Wallflower and its accompanying soundtrack.
 In addition, it was used in The Wolverine and episodes of Hindsight and Rectify.
 The B-side track "Whole Lotta Trouble" was featured on the soundtrack of the 1995 film Empire Records.